 Flexibility exercises such as yoga, tai chi, and dynamic stretching should also be part of your well-rounded exercise routine.

-Again, there aren’t specifics for how long these workouts need to last, but aim for 30 minutes per day as a minimum, depending on your fitness goals.
+Again, there aren’t specific guidelines for how long these workouts should last, but aim for at least 30 minutes per day, depending on your fitness goals.

 For some ideas for cardio workouts to get started, check out: 7 High-Powered Cardio Workouts At Home That You Can Do Today.